SteelSeries Aerox 3

 connection stability: 4.5, based on 1 review

-Connection stability is supported by wired-use evidence where the removable cable did not disconnect during fast movement.
+Connection stability was positive where the detachable cable did not disconnect during quick movements.

 • 4.5